Kuwohi

-Kuwohi (ᎫᏩᎯ, also known as Clingmans Dome, its former official name) is a mountain in the Great Smoky Mountains of Tennessee and North Carolina in the Southeastern United States.
+Kuwohi (ᎫᏬᎯ), also known as Clingmans Dome (its former official name), is a mountain in the Great Smoky Mountains of Tennessee and North Carolina in the Southeastern United States.

 At an elevation of 6643 ft, it is the highest mountain in the Great Smoky Mountains National Park, the highest point in the state of Tennessee, and the highest point along the 2192 mi Appalachian Trail.
 It is also the third highest point in eastern mainland North America, after Mount Mitchell (6684 ft) and Mount Craig (6647 ft).

 Description

 Kuwohi has two subpeaks: 6560 ft Mount Buckley to the west; and 6400 ft Mount Love to the east.
 The headwaters of several substantial streams are located on the slopes of Kuwohi, including Little River on the north slope, and Forney Creek and Noland Creek, both of which are tributaries of the Tuckasegee River, on the south slope.
 The mountain is located entirely within the watershed of the Tennessee River.

 Kuwohi is protected as part of the Great Smoky Mountains National Park.
 A paved road connects it to U.S. Highway 441 at Newfound Gap 6.7 mi away.

 A 45 ft tall concrete observation tower at the summit, built in 1959 and listed on the National Register of Historic Places, offers a panoramic view of the mountains.
 An air quality monitoring station, operated by the Environmental Protection Agency, is the second highest in eastern North America.

 The Southern Appalachian spruce–fir forest that covers Kuwohi occurs only at the highest elevations in the Southeastern United States and has more in common with forests at northern latitudes than with the forests in the adjacent valleys.
 Kuwohi stands prominently above the surrounding terrain, rising nearly 5000 ft from base to summit.
 The forest on and around Kuwohi has experienced a large die-off of Fraser fir caused by non-native insect balsam woolly adelgid.